 While there are clear areas of unmet need in the recovery support category, increasing awareness of existing resources and how to access them, ensuring sufficient housing, and increasing access to treatment were seen as higher priorities for the region.
 This is not to diminish the importance of other components that have unmet needs in the region.
-Rather, it is to be strategic and systematic in using data to set priorities and to at the same time acknowledge there are other areas, such as recovery support, that also indicate unmet need.
-Additionally, it is recognized that other entities, community partners, and government organizations are engaged in efforts or plans that address unmet need in some of the identified areas.
-These efforts were taken into account during the prioritization process for this report.
-Supporting these efforts can and should be a priority for community coalitions, the faith-based community and the recovery community, and as well as the RBH Policy Board.
+Rather, it is to be strategic and systematic in using data to set priorities and to at the same time acknowledge there are other areas, such as recovery support that also indicate unmet need.
+It is likely there are other community partners who are and can continue to take action to build recovery support in the community.
+These efforts can and should be a priority for community coalitions, the faith-based community and the recovery community and can be supported by the RBH Policy Board.